dlops-io/mega-pipeline/generate_text/README.md

 In this container you will implement the following:
 * Read the text prompt from the GCS bucket `mega-pipeline-bucket` and folder `text_prompts`
-* Use GPT2 or OpenAI API to generate text (About 100 words)
+* Use Gemini or OpenAI API to generate text.
-* Save the paragraph of text as a text file in bucket `mega-pipeline-bucket` and folder `text_paragraphs` (use the same file name)
+* Save the paragraph of text as a text file in bucket `mega-pipeline-bucket` and folder `text_paragraphs` (use the same file name).

 ### Project Setup